huggingface/jat/README.md

 For further details regarding usage, consult the documentation included with individual script files.

 ## Dataset
 You can find the training dataset used to train the JAT model at this [Hugging Face dataset repo](https://huggingface.co/datasets/jat-project/jat-dataset).
-Thhe dataset contains a large selection of Reinforcement Learning, textual and multimodal tasks:
+The dataset contains a large selection of Reinforcement Learning, textual and multimodal tasks:

 **Reinforment Learning tasks**
 - Atari 57
 - BabyAI
-- Metaworld
+- Meta-World
-- Mujoco
+- MuJoCo

 **Textual tasks**
 - Wikipedia